conradakunga/Blog/_posts/2025-10-15-disconnecting-all-connected-users-from-a-sql-server-database.md

 Occasionally, you might run into a situation where there are **very many open connections** to a [SQL Server database](https://www.microsoft.com/en-us/sql-server), and for whatever reason, you want to **kick them all out**.

-You can see the active connections using the [sp_who](https://learn.microsoft.com/en-us/sql/relational-databases/system-stored-procedures/sp-who-transact-sql?view=sql-server-ver17) or the [sp_who2](https://sqlserverplanet.com/dba/using-sp_who2) system stored procedure.
+You can see the active connections using the [sp_who](https://learn.microsoft.com/en-us/sql/relational-databases/system-stored-procedures/sp-who-transact-sql?view=sql-server-ver17) or the [sp_who2](https://sqlserverplanet.com/dba/using-sp_who2), which are part of the [system stored procedures](https://learn.microsoft.com/en-us/sql/relational-databases/system-stored-procedures/system-stored-procedures-transact-sql?view=sql-server-ver17).

 ```sql
 sp_who